marionettejs/backbone.radio/README.md

 #### `stopComplying( [commandName] )`

-If `commandName` is passed then that handler is removed from the object.
-Otherwise, all handlers are removed.
+If `context` is passed, then all handlers with that context will be removed from the object.
+If `callback` is passed then all handlers with that callback will be removed.
+If `commandName` is passed then this method will remove that handler.
+If no arguments are passed then all handlers are removed from the object.

 You may also pass a hash of commands or space-separated list to remove many commands at once.
 Refer to the `comply` documentation above for an example.